 Do you love your pointed-toes shoes, but there's this one problem…?

-In order to "puff out" the crease and flattened ends of my pointed-toe shoes, I experimented by stuffing various things into the toes of my shoes—cotton balls, toilet seat covers (while in the bathroom stalls at work), ballet pointe shoe toe covers (that I trimmed to fit inside my shoes), and facial tissue, but these makeshift pointy-toe shoe preservers would either fall out, stick to my tights when I took my shoes off, hurt my toes (those toilet seat covers really compress!).
+Trying to "puff out" the crease and flattened ends of my pointed-toe shoes, I experimented by stuffing various objects into the toes of my shoes—cotton balls, toilet seat covers (while in the bathroom stalls at work), ballet pointe shoe toe covers that I trimmed to fit inside my shoes, and facial tissue, but these makeshift pointy-toe shoe “inserts” would either fall out, stick to my tights when I took my shoes off, or hurt my toes (those toilet seat covers really compress!).
 And—these hacks never really smoothed out the creased toe or puffed the pointed section back to its original, lovely shape.

-Long story short, after much experimentation with more suitable materials and shapes, I came up with an ideal material in specific measurements for a pointy-toe shoe insert that remains in the shoe, can be removed and used in a different pair of shoes, is soft enough to be trimmed (probably not necessary) can be used in new shoes to maintain the lovely shape, or be used in worn shoes to restore the shape they had upon purchase.
+Long story made very short, after much experimentation with more suitable materials and shapes, I came up with an ideal material in specific measurements for a pointy-toe shoe insert that remains in the shoe, can be removed and used in a different pair of shoes, is soft enough to be trimmed (probably not necessary) can be used in new shoes to maintain the lovely shape, or be used in worn shoes to restore the shape they had upon purchase.
 They will also last the life of your shoes.

 I have been using prototypes I had manufactured in my shoes for a couple of years now., and they have saved my favorites shoes so they look pretty.
 (I also have a “regular” job, so it did take me a while to get these amazing shoe inserts to you!)
-I have been able to wear my pointed-toe shoes until it's naturally time to part with them—because they have stretched out from wearing, or they have developed holes in the soles one too many times to have the soles replaced.
-(This happened to one of my most favorite pairs of shoes.)
+I have been able to wear my pointed-toe shoes until it's naturally time to part with them—because they have stretched out from wearing or they have developed holes in the soles one too many times to have the soles replaced.
+Not because the pointed-toe section has bent and flattened.

 Pointelles--your pointed-toe shoes new best friend!